norimaki02/Verilog_mybegining/README.md

 # Verilog_mybegining
-I am going to bigin risc-v on HDL using : WSL2 VScode
+I am going to bigin risc-v on HDL. using : WSL2 VScode